000emanresu111/book-rental-app/README.md

 Moreover the Rentals collection could be partitioned by tenantId to improve scalability.
 Finally Redis could be used to implement a distributed cache.

-- 4. Search
+- Search
-Users can search for a book based on its title or author.
+Users can search for a book based on its title or author or both.